 Zonta International’s story is woven from a rich fabric of empowerment and progressive change.
-Today, Zonta International is a global organization of more than 28,000 women and men in more than 1,100 Zonta clubs in 62 countries.
+Today, Zonta International is a global organization of more than 27,000 individuals in 1,133 Zonta clubs in 62 countries.
 In 2019, we celebrated our 100th anniversary and the milestones that made us the organization we are today.

 Read Zonta's History